-Title Search.
-A check of title records to identify liens, encumbrances, and ownership rights to the property.
+Title Search.A check of title records to identify liens, encumbrances, and ownership rights to the property.Updated as of: 06/09/2023Page 29 of 30

 VA Mortgage.
 A mortgage loan guaranteed by the Veterans Administration, an agency of the federal government that provides services for eligible veterans.